Anal beads: South Park

 Anal beads serve as the primary weapon for one of the priests in the critically acclaimed 2017 South Park role-playing video game South Park: The Fractured but Whole.

+Made of Honor

+In the 2008 romantic comedy Made of Honor, starring Patrick Dempsey and Michelle Monaghan, in the scene where Tom (played by Dempsey), the "man" of honor, throws a bridal shower for Hannah (played by Monaghan), Tom unknowingly hires a lady who sells sex toys.
+Hannah's grandma Pearl (played by Selma Stern) asks, "What are these?" and picks up glow-in-the-dark "thunder beads" (which are anal beads) and wears them as a necklace around her neck during the rest of the scene and even during the wedding.

 Carlsen–Niemann cheating controversy

 In the 2022 Sinquefield Cup, a prestigious chess tournament, reigning World Champion Magnus Carlsen withdrew from the tournament after implying that the opponent he lost to, Hans Niemann, was cheating.
-An internet meme, first propagated as a joke in grandmaster Eric Hansen's Twitch chat, suggested that Niemann was cheating using anal beads that vibrated the computer-suggested move via Morse Code.
+An internet meme, first propagated as a joke in grandmaster Eric Hansen's Twitch chat, suggested that Niemann was cheating using anal beads that vibrated the computer-suggested move via Morse code.
 The meme spread throughout the internet, even appearing on late-night talk shows such as The Late Show with Stephen Colbert and The Daily Show with Trevor Noah.

+In a 2023 interview, Piers Morgan asked Niemann if he had ever used anal beads to cheat, as the meme alleged.
+Niemann categorically denied that he had.